Expression Trees

 }

-Or with other operations.
+Or with additional operations:

 using (var connection = new SqlConnection(connectionString))